Homework Exercises

 Programming Projects

 There will be five projects during the semester that will count for 40% of your course grade.
-Unless otherwise indicated, you must work in a team of two.
+You may work in teams of two or individually.
 You may consult general reference material, but you may not collaborate outside your team.
 The material you turn in must be entirely your team’s work, and you are bound by the Honor Code.
 Please start early and attend your discussion for important instructions and extra help.

-Lateness: Each person gets 2 late days for the semester.
+Lateness: Each person gets 3 late days for the semester.
 Days can be used together on the same assignment, or one each on different ones, but cannot be split into sub-days (e.g. half days, or hours, etc).
-At the end of the semester, each unused late day will result in 0.5% extra credit.
 Late days cannot be transferred to other students, are not redeemable for money, and cannot be made into an NFT.
 Using a late day on a group project uses a late day from both partners.
 If one partner is out of late days, the project will be late for both students.
 If there are extenuating circumstances (not: busy with other classes/exams/homework/etc), please contact the course staff.

 Collaboration: We are here to provide a nurturing environment for everyone enrolled in the course.
 However, acts of cheating and unacceptable collaboration will be reported through the Honor Code process.
 Cheating is when you copy, with or without modification, someone else’s work that is not meant to be publicly accessible.
 Unacceptable collaboration is the knowing exposure of your own exam answers, project solutions, or homework solutions, or the use of someone else’s answers or solutions.